MANEUVERED FOR A MISSION

 Sometimes we look for special people and important, big connections, “padreno”, people in a position to open the gate for us that we neglect people in our circle.

-We treat them as normal and ordinary thinking what good they may do to us.
+We treat them as normal and ordinary thinking about what good they may do to us.

 But sometimes the key to opportunity is in them.
 Sometimes the very solution to our problem is with them but we neglect them because they are not special.